berkeley-cdss/docs/_announcements/week-0.md

 ---
-title: Week 0 Announcement
+title: Announcement
-week: 0
+week: Go Bears
-date: 2019-04-01
+date: 2025-03-07
 ---

-Hello world!
+This site is under construction.
+If you have any questions or want to contribute, feel free to reach out to [Silas Santini](mailto:silascs@berkeley.edu).
 {: .fs-5 }